cobobc/milestone_project_2/README.md

 *   [PX converter](https://nekocalc.com/px-to-rem-converter) - to covert px values to rem values.

-*   [Codepen](https://codepen.io/) - used to help create the contact form on the contact page.
+*   [Codepen](https://codepen.io/) - used to help create the code for both quiz.js files and to help create the contact form on the contact page.

-*   [YouTube Help](https://support.google.com/youtube/answer/171780?hl=en) - used to help embeed the youtube video and start video from the time necessary for the music page.

 ## Testing